mcleeder/ChessFanSite/README.md

 - Scrapes Chess.com for news using Beautiful Soup.
 - Lets the user create groups of games for comparision, generates statistics for those groups.
 - Lets the user perform CRUD operations on their data.
-- A cool method for rendering a chess board final position.
+- A cool function for rendering a chess board final position.

 The Bad:
 - Minimal UI